xregistry/server/docs/quick_start.md

 ```

 You can also access one of the Registries via a browser-based explorer tool by
-adding the `?ui` query parameter to the URL:
+adding the `?ui` query parameter to the URL and putting it into a browser:

 ```bash
 http://localhost:8080?ui